giellalt/lang-tuv/tuv.md

 **Itive suffix after +ATR**

-# Symbol affixes

-Noun inflection
-The Turkana language nouns inflect in cases.

-Proper noun inflection
-The Turkana language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Verb inflection
-The Turkana language verbs inflect in persons.

-Adjective inflection
+Verbs
+Verbs in the Turkana language are actions.

+Pronouns
+Pronouns in the Turkana language are references to things.

+Numerals
+Numerals in the Turkana language are numbers.

+Adjectives
+Adjectives in the Turkana language describe things.

+Prefixes
+Prefixes in the Turkana language are bound to beginning of other words.

+Nouns
-The Turkana language adjectives compare.
+Nouns in the Turkana language are things.